 Only 22% of respondents say they plan to pursue new business financing this year, but interest rates impact small businesses in various ways.
 All told, 3 in 5 respondents say rising rates would hurt their companies.

 METHODOLOGY: Womply polled 4,743 small business owners in all 50 states via online survey in April 2018.

 Did you enjoy “Womply study: Half of small business owners think Donald Trump is doing a good job”?
-Get a free demo and we'll show you how Womply can help you make more money and save time every day.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.

 By submitting this form you agree to Womply’s Services Agreement